THIS DATE IN HISTORY: Sept. 18

 1933: Scotty Bowman, the most successful coach in NHL history, is born in Montreal.

 He takes over as coach of the Detroit Red Wings in 1993.
-They make the Final in 1995, win a regular-season record 62 games in 1995-96 and end a 42-year championship drought by sweeping the Philadelphia Flyers in the 1997 Cup Final.
-Under Bowman, the Red Wings win the Cup again in 1998 and 2002, after which he retires with NHL records for games coached (2,141), wins in the regular season (1,244) and playoffs (223), and Stanley Cups (nine).
+They make the Final in 1995, win a regular season-record 62 games in 1995-96 and end a 42-year championship drought by sweeping the Philadelphia Flyers in the 1997 Cup Final.
+Under Bowman, the Red Wings win the Cup again in 1998 and 2002; after that, he retires with NHL records for games coached (2,141), wins in the regular season (1,244) and playoffs (223), and Stanley Cups (nine).

-He is part of another Cup-winning team with Detroit in 2008, as a special consultant.
-In July 2008 he is named a senior adviser with the Chicago Blackhawks, working alongside his son, GM Stan Bowman.
-He is part of Chicago's Cup-winning teams in 2010, 2013 and 2015.
+Bowman is part of another Cup-winning team with Detroit in 2008, as a special consultant.
+In July 2008 he is named a senior adviser with the Chicago Blackhawks, working with his son, GM Stan Bowman.
+He is part of Chicago's championship teams in 2010, 2013 and 2015.

-1972: The New York Islanders lose the first game in franchise history, 4-1 to the Atlanta Flames, in a preseason game in Drummondville, Quebec.
+1972: The New York Islanders lose the first game in their history, 4-1 to the Atlanta Flames, in a preseason game in Drummondville, Quebec.

 2009: The Toronto Maple Leafs acquire forward Phil Kessel in a trade with the Boston Bruins and sign him to a five-year contract.
-Toronto trades its first- and second-round picks in the 2010 NHL Draft and its first-round choice in 2011.
+Toronto trades its first- and second-round picks in the 2010 NHL Draft and a first-round choice in 2011 to the Bruins.

 2015: Max Pacioretty is voted by his teammates as the 29th captain of the Montreal Canadiens.
 The forward, a native of New Canaan, Connecticut, is the third U.S.-born captain in Canadiens history and the second in a row; Brian Gionta is captain from 2010-11 through 2013-14, and the Canadiens go without a captain during the 2014-15 season.